Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Transparency systems based on stateless verification are more accurately termed "co-signing" schemes.
-That's because, with stateless verification, the security of any such construction reduces solely to successful verification of the transparency log's signature on a claim.
+That's because, with stateless verification, the security of any such construction reduces solely to successful verification of the co-signers' signatures on a claim.
 The transparency guarantees of co-signing schemes can be undermined by collusion between the co-signers.
 In the web PKI, the co-signers would be a CA and one or more transparency logs.
 The diverse and rapidly changing nature of the web makes collusion between